 When you create your life insurance policy and assign beneficiaries, you will also be able to decide who gets what percentage of the benefits.

 If the insured has a husband and two kids, for instance, then they may decide to grant their husband 50% and each child 25%.
 Or, they can elect to give their husband 70% and each child 15%.
 The way the insured divides these up will depend on their individual or family needs.

 Where Do Life Insurance Payouts Go With No Beneficiary?

 So that leads us to the question: who does life insurance go to if no beneficiary is named?
 The answer is that they go directly to the policyholder.

 Some life insurance policies, such as TPD and income protection, do not require the policyholder to die to receive a payout.
 In these cases, with no beneficiary, your policy will pay the set amount directly to you.

 The same is true for death cover, although it will go to your estate rather than to you as an individual.
 From there, the amount will be divided up based on your will or at the discretion of your executor.

 Hopefully, we were able to clear things up about policy ownership and beneficiaries along with answering the question: who does life insurance go to if no beneficiary is named.

 Life insurance is one of the only ways to ensure that those who depend on you will be able to sustain their lifestyle if the worst happens.
 Locking premiums in at a young age will ensure that you’re not paying high premiums over time and give you the best chance of sustaining life insurance as you age.

 Still have questions about where your payout goes if you don’t have beneficiaries?
-Speak to one of our friendly advisers for more information and to compare cover.
+Speak to one of our friendly life insurance specialists for more information and to compare cover.